dmrowan/LommenResearchGroup/pipeline/README.md

 ```
 Notice that there is an additional `--crab` argument that we didn't have above.
 The Crab observations have way more events so this argument changes the way multiprocessing is handled.
 For pulsars like PSR_B1937+21 pulsar_pipe is setup to run multiple observations at a time using multiple CPUs.
 When we use the `--crab` argument we use multiple CPUs for the photonphase processing step.

-(in theory we could use --crab for any pulsar, it just wouldn't be useful unless the individual observations contained large (i.e. >100,000) events after filtering)
+(in theory we could use --crab for any pulsar, it just wouldn't be useful unless the individual observations contained large (>100,000) events after filtering)

 ## Background Pipeline